hujhax/austin-improv-wiki/Troupes/Rhinodino.md

 **RhinoDino** is an improv troupe that focuses on short-form improv and modifying existing games to make them more interesting.

 ## History
-The troupe was initially conceptualized sometime in 2011 by good friends [[Performers/Quinn Buckner]], [[Performers/Kyle Traughber]], and [[Colin Bates]] as a troupe that would perform "improvised heavy metal."
+The troupe was initially conceptualized sometime in 2011 by good friends [[Performers/Quinn Buckner]], [[Performers/Kyle Traughber]], and [[Performers/Colin Bates]] as a troupe that would perform "improvised heavy metal."
 This format was never realized, but RhinoDino began playing short-form shows together at [[Salvage Vanguard Theater]] in early 2012 as the "House Troupe" for "[[Shows/The Derby]]".
-In September, 2012, [[Lacy Shawn]] and [[Performers/Courtney Hopkin]] joined RhinoDino.  [[Colin Bates]] recently re-located to Houston, but the remainder of the troupe remains intact and continues to perform monthly at the Salvage Vanguard Theater.
+In September, 2012, [[Performers/Lacy Shawn]] and [[Performers/Courtney Hopkin]] joined RhinoDino.  [[Performers/Colin Bates]] recently re-located to Houston, but the remainder of the troupe remains intact and continues to perform monthly at the Salvage Vanguard Theater.

 ## Format
 RhinoDino primarily performs short-form improv, with a specialization in naive games.
 RhinoDino currently has a show at [[Salvage Vanguard Theater]] on the fourth Friday of every month at 10PM.
 RhinoDino has also performed at [[The Hideout Theatre]], [[The Institution Theater]], [[Coldtowne Theater]], and [[The New Movement]].